EliHood/similar-qeddit-app/packages/front-end/README.md

 You can easilly switch you current environment using `./switch <environment>` command e.g. `./switch dev` or `./switch prod`.

+If no environment is specified, the default environment will be `dev`.

 Configs are stored in `./envs` directory are named `<environment>.json`.

 ---